Insect eating, a hot topic in the SDGs, has a connection to Yamagata Prefecture! Introducing traditional foods such as locusts in soy sauce

 Locusts in soy sauce

-Locusts are rich in protein.
-Among the foods we eat on a daily basis, meat, fish, eggs, dairy products, etc. are high in protein.
-These foods were very valuable after the war, so it is said that people ate locusts as a source of nutrition.
+Grasshoppersare rich in protein.
+Among the foods we normally eat, those high in protein include meat, fish, eggs, and dairy products.
+These foods were very precious, especially after the war.
+Therefore, it is said that people ate grasshoppers as a source of nutrition to obtain sufficient nutrients.

 Locusts are also pests to rice.
 They eat rice leaves and stems, hindering growth.
 Farmers have long been troubled by the damage caused by locusts.
 Therefore, catching them reduces damage to rice, and eating them provides nutrition, so it kills two birds with one stone